Data room permissions explained hero.

 Not using folder-level permissions

-If you set permissions file by file, you'll miss one eventually.
-A new financial update gets uploaded and nobody remembers to set the right permissions.
-Use folder-level settings and let files inherit them.
+If you set permissions file by file, you'll miss something eventually.
+A new document gets uploaded and nobody sets the right access.
+Use folder-level settings and let files inherit them automatically.

 Never revoking access

-Someone who passed on your deal six months ago probably still has access to your data room if you never closed it.
-Go through your access list every 30-60 days and remove anyone who's no longer in an active conversation.
+Parties who exited a process months ago may still have access to your data room if you never removed them.
+Review your access list regularly and remove anyone who's no longer actively involved.

 Forgetting about download controls

 View-only is not the same as no-download.
-On many platforms, view-only still allows screenshots.
+On many platforms, view-only still allows screenshots or local saves.
 On better platforms, you can block downloads specifically.
-Know what your platform does and doesn't block.
+Know exactly what your platform does and doesn't restrict.

 No NDA before sensitive access

-You share a data room link, the person opens it, reads your financial model, and then decides not to proceed.
-They now have your numbers in their head with no legal framework around what they can do with that information.
-An NDA gate before access is a two-minute setup that creates meaningful legal protection.
+Someone opens your data room, reviews sensitive documents, and then walks away with no legal framework around what they can do with that information.
+An NDA gate before access is a quick setup that creates meaningful legal protection.

-Common scenario: A founder shares their full data room with a strategic partner who's also a potential competitor.
+An organization shares their full data room with a potential partner who also operates in an overlapping space.
 The deal doesn't close.
-The partner now knows their pricing model, their key accounts, and their product roadmap.
-With proper permissions and a signed NDA, the founder would have had legal recourse.
-Without it, they have nothing.
+That party now has detailed knowledge of pricing, key accounts, and internal strategy.
+With proper permissions and a signed NDA in place, there would be legal recourse.
+Without them, there's nothing.

 Ellty cta data room.